 MagicBook 14’s speaker grilles are located at the sides and honestly, this is a better position than being on the front.
 Not always are we placing our laptops on an ideally flat surface like a tabletop.
 By having the speakers on the sides allow them to not be blocked by any potential object that may otherwise end up reducing the volume.
 The speakers are Dolby-Atmos certified so you know the stamp of quality is there.
 That being said, these aren’t the loudest sounding speakers that I’ve come across from a laptop, but the audio quality easily exceeds that of many budget laptops that are offered in this price range.

 I talked about the positioning of the webcam earlier but let me go in a bit more detail here.
 In the top F-row of the keyboard, the key before F7 is actually one for the webcam.
 Pressing that pops open the camera and doing so again will close it.
 Many people have privacy concerns regarding their webcams since the traditional positioning of the webcam provides no actual way of concealing it.
 Of course, there’s always the black tape over the webcam remedy but you’re not going to get away with it without making your laptop look ugly.
 While the angle does provide privacy benefits, the angle of it feels a little odd.
 In your Skype or Zoom calls, the other side will end up looking at your neck and chin most of the time as it is a rather steep and low angle.
+Luckily, the quality is good and we compared it to ASUS Zenbook 14, where this had better quality.

 We already are familiar with Honor’s name due to their footprints in the smartphone industry.
 This is not to say that Honor’s laptops have not gained the praise that they sought out, but there are still ways to go before their name gains in popularity in the laptop market.
 Having an ecosystem that promotes a seamless connection between your devices is an important part.
 Your phone is just as important to you as your laptop these days.
 With the MagicBook 14, you get the Magic-Link 2.0.